MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndischimney/nc-ndischimney-tcp_offload_send_complete_handler.md

 </li>
 </ul>
-In response, NDIS calls the overyling driver's
+In response, NDIS calls the overlying driver's
     <i>ProtocolTcpOffloadSendComplete</i> function, passing a
     <i>ProtocolBindingContext</i> handle and the PNET_BUFFER_LIST pointer supplied by the intermediate driver
     to the